CharlesPlusC/PODDensity/README.md

 ## Invitation to Collaborate

-We welcome and encourage contributions and collaborations from researchers, engineers, and enthusiasts who are interested in advancing the field of thermospheric density retrieval and space weather modeling.
-Whether you have suggestions for improvements, want to extend the existing functionality, or have ideas for new features, your input is invaluable to the ongoing development of this project.
+We welcome and encourage contributions and collaborations from researchers, engineers, and enthusiasts who are interested in advancing the fields of space weather modeling and satellite operations.
 If you would like to contribute or collaborate, please feel free to fork the repository and submit a pull request, or raise an issue with a description of your proposal or question.
 I will review and respond to all submissions and inquiries as promptly as possible.

 Thank you for your interest and support!